 Development Project/Case Built Heritage to be affected Background & Current Progress 4.
-Proposed Urban Renewal Project at Lee Tung Street/ McGregor Street, Wan Chai (H15) Shophouses at nos.186-190 Queen's Road East, probably built in the 1930s, were graded as Grade 2 historic buildings in 2000 URA submitted a s.16 planning application in May 2007 to Town Planning Board.
+Proposed Urban Renewal Project at Lee Tung Street/ McGregor Street, Wan Chai (H15) probably built in the 1930s, were proposed to be URA submitted a s.16 planning application in May 2007 to Town Planning Board.
 Under the proposal, the three historic buildings would be preserved for adaptive re-use and connected to an annex block.
 The front façade and side elevations will be retained, whilst part of the rear walls will be modified so as to accommodate a staircase and to provide connection to the annex block.
-A Conservation Plan for the preservation of the three historic buildings has been submitted.
+A Conservation Plan for the preservation of the three historic buildings has been worked out by URA.
 AMO has requested further structural investigation to determine the necessary strengthening works.
 A Hopewell Holdings-Sino Land joint venture was awarded the tender for this development.
 5. Redevelopment of the Former Explosives Magazine Site by the Asia Society, Hong Kong Centre Former Explosives Magazine, Victoria Barracks The site comprises an upper and lower platform.
 Three explosives stores were built on the upper platform in 1840s and 1860s.
-The compound including the historic buildings therein were collectively accorded a Grade 1 status in 1997.
-In the list of 1,444 historic buildings recently released by the AAB, all buildings at the Site are proposed to be Grade 1 as before, while the GG Block on the lower platform, previously with no grade, is proposed as a Grade 2 structure.
+All buildings on the upper platform were accorded a Grade 1 status, while GG Block on the lower platform was accorded a Grade 2 status at AAB meeting on 18 December 2009.
 The Asia Society's planning application for the use of the site was approved by the TPB in October 2002 with a number of conditions including the submission and implementation of a conservation plan in respect of the existing historical buildings.
 A Conservation Plan was presented to the AAB on 13 December 2004.
 The Private Treaty Grant of the site for a term of 21 years was executed in September 2005.
 In late 2008, Lands Department approved Asia Society's application for an extension of an additional 18 calendar months (i.e. until 22 Mar 2010) to complete the outstanding works of the site.
-Regarding the historic buildings, the repair works at Block GG and re-roofing at Laboratory Building and Magazine A have been substantially completed, while
+Regarding the historic buildings, the repair works at Block GG, Laboratory Building, Magazine A and

-Development Project/Case Built Heritage to be affected Background & Current Progress the finishes works and E&M installation are still under way.
-Repair and restoration works at Magazine B are in progress.
+Development Project/Case Built Heritage to be affected Background & Current Progress Magazine B have been substantially completed, while the finishes works and E&M installation are still under way.
 The AMO will work closely with the Asia Society in carrying out the conservation works.